History

 Kitchen and Upper Floors

 The gallery space in the very back of the house was originally the kitchen.
 On one wall there is a stove pipe flu and on another wall are sink marks.
 The upstairs originally had five bedrooms and a bathroom.
-Today, the upstairs rooms serve as offices and galleries.
-The house has a large, unfinished attic space typical of its period with ceilings stretching to over eight feet in height.
+Today, the upstairs rooms serve as offices and space for music lessons.
+The house has a large, unfinished attic typical of its period with ceilings stretching to over eight feet in height.

 The front yard today